BIH-MI/synthetic-rd-data/README.md

-# SynthMD: Synthetic Datasets for Software Development in Rare Disease Research
+# SynthRD: Synthetic Datasets for Software Development in Rare Disease Research

 SynthRD is a Python tool for generating synthetic patient data to support software development and evaluations in rare disease research.
 The method leverages publicly available statistics and correlations to generate synthetic records.